Hitting the Mark

 Soon, the satisfying sound of “thwack” is heard throughout the gym as the young folks release arrows toward targets at distances of 10 and 15 meters.
 Five stations exist and each student shoots five arrows before the next quintet arrives to do the same.

 “We have many other donors and contributors that make this program work,” she emphasizes.
-“The DGIF and my volunteer instructors put in many hours for the Virginia NASP!”
+“The DWR and my volunteer instructors put in many hours for the Virginia NASP!”

 Shelton says that the fervor of his students has even influenced him.